Search for dark-photon dark matter in the SuperMAG geomagnetic field dataset: Conclusion

 M.A.F.~would like to thank the Berkeley Center for Theoretical Physics at the University of California Berkeley and Lawrence Berkeley National Laboratory for their long-term hospitality during which the earliest stages of this work were completed.

-M.A.F., P.W.G.,~and S.K.~were supported by the Simons Investigator Award No.~824870, DOE Grant No.~DE-SC0012012, NSF Grant No.~PHY-2014215, DOE HEP QuantISED award No.~100495, and the Gordon and Betty Moore Foundation Grant No.~GBMF7946.
-This work was also supported by the U.S.~Department of Energy, Office of Science, National Quantum Information (NQI) Science Research Centers through the Fermilab SQMS NQI Center.
+M.A.F., P.W.G.,~and S.K.~were supported by the Simons Investigator Grant No.~824870, DOE Grant No.~DE-SC0012012, NSF Grant No.~PHY-2014215, DOE HEP QuantISED Award No.~100495, and the Gordon and Betty Moore Foundation Grant No.~GBMF7946.
+This work was also supported by the U.S.~Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract No.~DE-AC02-07CH11359.
 D.F.J.K.~was supported by NSF Grant No.~PHY-1707875 as well as the Simons and Heising-Simons Foundations.
 S.K.~was also supported by NSF Grant No.~DGE-1656518.

 Some of the computing for this project was performed on the Sherlock cluster.
 We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.